-From the above discussion, it appears that the most promising area into wood surface modification is the self bonding and weathering stability.
-Although, the use of enzymatic surface activation for self bonding is attractive, it is unlikely that there will be commercial use of this technology in the short term at least.
+It appears that the most promising area into wood surface modification is the self-bonding and weathering stability.
+Although, the use of enzymatic surface activation for selfbonding is attractive, it is unlikely that there will be commercial use of this technology in the short term at least.

 Little advantage appears to result from directly covalently bonding coatings to the surface of wood, in terms of long term improved weathering resistance.
-However, directly covalently linking UV stabilizers does appear to lead to improved performance.
+However, directly covalently linking UV stabilisers does appear to lead to improved performance.

 An option to bring about a desired performance improvement of solid wood is to exploit the solutions that nanotechnology can offer.
 Nanotechnology can be defined as engineering in very small scale.
-But how small and what is a nanometer?
-To understand in simple terms, if 1 meter were the size of the earth, a nanometer would be the size of an apple, or in numbers, one billionth of a metre.
-Innovations do not always make it to the market.

 Employing nanotechnology on wood surfaces can result in a next generation of products having hyper-performance and superior service ability when used in severe environments, since it is well known that the cell wall of wood exhibits porosity of molecular scale dimensions due to the partial filling of space between the cellulose micro fibrils by lignin and hemicelluloses.

 The small size nanoparticles, of such nanotechnology compounds, can deeply penetrate into the wood, effectively alter its surface chemistry and result in a high protection against moisture.
 Nanoparticles actively repel water, blocking the decay of the wooden surfaces and eliminate the greening and mould that grows on surfaces, where rain and water leave their marks.

-Nanotechnology treatments to impart wood hydrophobility
+Nanotechnology Treatments For Hydrophobility

-The potential of reducing the hygroscopicity of solid wood by applying a new nanotechnology compound has also being investigated; for instance, the application a new compound, namely SurfaPore W, an aqueous wood-water repellent reduced the total sorption by 26.5% at saturation.
+The potential of reducing the hygroscopicity of solid wood by applying a new nanotechnology compound has also been investigated.

+For instance, the application of a new compound, namely SurfaPore W, an aqueous wood-water repellent, reduced the total sorption by 26.5 percent at saturation.
 The same compound was applied on commercial wood-based panels and repellent resulted in a large improvement in the thickness swelling of the panels.

 It appears therefore that nanotechnology compounds may be an option to reduce the hygroscopicity of solid wood and the thickness swelling of the wood based panels.

 In general, nanocompounds do not contain any preservatives or other hazardous solvents and can be applied as a primer before the application of varnish or any other coating.